Clinics

 Fieldwork

-In the fall semester, each student will work with the Legal Aid Society's Juvenile Rights Practice (JRP) in representing children accused of crimes in New York Family Court delinquency proceedings.
-In the spring semester, some students will also work with the Bronx Office of the Legal Aid Society’s Criminal Defense Practice (CDP) on adult criminal cases.
-The clinic is designed to allow students to experience all stages of the juvenile/criminal process, including arraignment, investigation, drafting of motions, motions arguments, negotiation, client counseling, suppression hearings, trial, and sentencing.
+Each student will work with the teacher of the clinic and the Legal Aid Society's Juvenile Rights Practice (JRP) in representing children accused of crimes in New York Family Court delinquency proceedings.
+The clinic is designed to allow students to experience all stages of the juvenile/criminal process.
+Students work on all aspects of the process, including arraignment, investigation, drafting of motions, motions arguments, negotiation, client counseling, suppression hearings, trial, and sentencing (which, in Family Court, may take the form of a contested evidentiary hearing).

 The Seminar

-For the first five weeks of the fall semester, the seminar will focus on New York criminal and juvenile law and procedure, in order to prepare students for representing clients accused of crimes in Family Court delinquency proceedings (throughout the year) and in Criminal/Supreme Court (in the spring semester).
+For the first five weeks of the fall semester, the seminar will focus on New York criminal and juvenile law and procedure, so as to prepare students for representing juvenile clients accused of crimes in Family Court delinquency proceedings.
 For the remainder of the fall semester and throughout the spring semester, students will participate in simulated hearings and trials that are designed to teach the range of skills involved in criminal/juvenile trial practice.
 After covering the basic skills of witness examination and trial-level argument, these simulations will focus on the ways in which lawyers use a "theory of the case" to guide their witness examinations and the host of tactical judgments that must be made when cross-examining adverse witnesses, making objections, presenting one's own witnesses, and arguing a case to a judge or jury.

 Qualifications for Applicants